 This course provides skills and tools needed to write readable, relevant and credible research papers for publication in English.
 Uniquely, participants receive extensive individual feedback on their assignments.

 The course focuses on designing and organizing a scientific article for publication.
 In other words, the course is 'goal oriented': making the paper publishable.

-The course runs six times a year and consists of four sessions, plus written assignments that receive individual feedback from the instructor and peer reviewers (other course participants).
+The course runs six times a year.
+Each course consists of four sessions, plus written assignments that receive individual feedback from the instructor and peer reviewers (other course participants).
 Attendance at all four sessions and completion of all writing assignments is compulsory.

 - November 1, 8, 29 and December 13, 2019.